What to Expect at a Classical Series Concert

 During the Concert

-Generally, the best rule of thumb is “don’t be the first one to clap.”
+Applause: Generally, the best rule of thumb is “don’t be the first one to clap.”
 Usually, long symphonies are divided into distinct “movements,” and the conductor will keep his hands raised during the silence between movements so the audience knows that the piece is not yet over.
-At the end of the piece, the conductor will slowly lower his hands and the audience will then recognize the musicians for their performance.
+At the end of the piece, the conductor will slowly lower their hands and the audience will then recognize the musicians for their performance.

 Still have questions?
 Call our box office at (562) 436-3203